teamdeeson/d8-quickstart/README.md

 pv database_export_filename.sql | docker exec -i a7162120bee8 mysql -udrupal -pdrupal drupal
 ```
 Replace the hash with the instance hash for the docker instance you want to get a terminal prompt for.
 You can find out that using the `docker ps` command to list active instances.

+# Known issues

+`ERROR: Network proxy declared as external, but could not be found.
+Please create the network manually using 'docker network create proxy' and try again.`

+The project you are using is dependent on a traefik proxy which allows multiple docker sites to be run together.
+Instructions for adding and running the proxy (which must be started before you run make docker-start) can be found here: https://bitbucket.org/deesongroup6346/d4d-traefik-proxy